Cherry Chocolate Chip Cookies

 1. Preheat your oven to 375 degrees F. Line a baking sheet with parchment paper or a silicone baking mat.

-2. In a bowl, combine the flour, salt, and baking powder.
+2. In a bowl, combine the flour, salt, and baking soda.
 Set aside.

 3. In your stand mixer, cream the butter, sugar, and vanilla extract.
 Stop the mixer and use a rubber spatula to scrape the sides of the bowl.